deveyNull/phashDemoTool/README.md

 <h1> DeDuplicator </h1>
 <h2> A Proof of Concept That Demonstrates Various Hashing Functions</h2>

-<p> The UI and backend is borrowed from www.codeproject.com/Articles/28512/Duplicate-Files-Finder by eRRaTuM.
-I implemented various hashing functions to demonstrate their superiority over MD5. </p>

 <p> Among numerous optimizations and cosmetic changes, the bulk of the work is in Hashing/PerceptualHashes.cs.
 Contained are functions for: </p>
 <ul>
 <li> MD5 </li>